vi4m/vi4m.github.io/_posts/2015-02-22-swift-vs-others.markdown

 _In this particular test - Python is 34 times slower than Swift._

-## Conclusion
+## Conclusions

+- It's just one simple benchmark, the real life is another story, BUT:
-- Swift is really fast today for scripting *and* high computing purposes.
+- Swift performance looks like a good fit not only for scripting, but high computing purposes also.
-- Type inference is a must nowadays.
-- PyPy is real surprise for me - and i wonder why it is still not the reference Python implemenatation ?
+- I liked its type inference.
+- PyPy's performance is better than expected.
+It's just 6x slower than Swift, but also 6x faster than generic CPython.
+Why it's not the default Python interpreter ;-) ?
-- Swift faster than Go is really surprising too because Go is *3 years ahead of Swift in public development*.
+- Swift being faster than Go is quite surprising too because Go is *3 years ahead of Swift in public development*.
-- I can't wait for [http://nondot.org/sabre/](Chris Lattner) to open-source Swift.
+- I can't wait for [Chris Lattner][http://nondot.org/sabre/] to open-source Swift.
+- Swift is so young (6 months) that it has still some nasty bugs, rough edges.
+I will write it another story.